KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

 The normal distribution isn't normal because the world is fundamentally Gaussian.
 It's normal because the world is fundamentally **additive**.
 We are sums of influences, products of accumulated small effects, and the mathematics of summation inevitably produces normality.

 This has implications for how we think about ourselves.
-When you focus on your particular flaws and shortcomings, you're seeing individual random variables—the specific ways you deviate from some imagined ideal.
+When you focus on your particular flaws and shortcomings, you're seeing individual random variables — the specific ways you deviate from some imagined ideal.
 But you're not an individual random variable.
 You're a sum of thousands of influences, experiences, genetic factors, environmental conditions, random events, and deliberate choices.

 The mathematics says: sums converge to normal.
 Your particular configuration of flaws, when you step back and see yourself in the aggregate, places you somewhere on a distribution that encompasses everyone.
 You're not an outlier.
 You can't be, because the human distribution is itself the result of summing countless individual variations.

 To be fair, the theorem doesn't say *you're perfect*.
-It says something more profound: you're **normal**, in the most literal mathematical sense.
+It says: you're **normal**, in the most literal mathematical sense.
 And normal is exactly where the bulk of the distribution lives.

-Dostoevsky's novels are full of characters who try to eliminate their variance—to become perfectly rational, perfectly good, perfectly controlled.
+Dostoevsky's novels are full of characters who try to eliminate their variance — to become perfectly rational, perfectly good, perfectly controlled.
 Raskolnikov tries to be a superman above moral law and ends up a murderer haunted by guilt.
 The Grand Inquisitor tries to perfect humanity and ends up imprisoning Christ himself.
 Prince Myshkin believes he can be perfectly good and ends up causing more harm than help, unable to function in a world that requires accepting one's own capacity for imperfection.

 They all attempt to reach **zero variance**, and in doing so, they lose the very thing that makes love and change and growth possible.
 They become isolated, brittle, and destructive.

 Meanwhile, it's the flawed characters who carry the capacity for redemption.
-Sonya the prostitute, Father Zosima with his mysterious past, Dmitri Karamazov with his wild passions—they've accepted their own imperfection.
+Sonya the prostitute, Father Zosima with his mysterious past, Dmitri Karamazov with his wild passions — they've accepted their own imperfection.
 They're not trying to transcend the human condition; they're trying to live fully within it.
 They understood that you cannot eliminate variance and imperfections and still have something worth calling human.
 You need the variance.
 Not infinite, not zero, but **real**.
 Bounded but present.

 Endless pursuit of perfection, of life without any change or variance, makes it rather bleak and dull.
 Which is exactly what happens to Grand in *Camus's The Plague*, who spends the entire novel trying to write the perfect first sentence.
 He rewrites it endlessly, changing a word here, adjusting the rhythm there, never satisfied, never moving forward.